glorialulu/TSNet/docs/initial.rst

 Initial Condition
 =================

-tsnet employed [WNTRSi]_ for simulating the steady state in the network to establish the initial flow conditions for the upcoming transient simulations.
+TSNet employed WNTR [WNTRSi]_ for simulating the steady state in the network to establish the initial flow conditions for the upcoming transient simulations.